REVOLUTION FIELD HOCKEY CAMP

 Curious what the difference maker was for the All-Americans of last season; Summer Field Hockey Training Camps!
-Lake Forest College is located just 30 miles north of Chicago in one of the most beautiful suburbs on Chicago’s North Shore.
+Lake Forest Academy is located just 30 miles north of Chicago in one of the most beautiful suburbs on Chicago’s North Shore.
 Lake Forest provides a secure, supportive environment for our campers and Converse College Head Coach Valerie Clarke is delighted to take the helm at Farwell Field.
 Valerie, a Hinsdale IL Native and our impressive staff of college coaches & players are committed to helping campers build sound fundamentals and establish strong game awareness.

 - Authentic Revolution Field Hockey Reversible Jersey

 - Water Bottle

 - Personal Evaluation

 - 10:1 Camper to Coach Ratio